Modern Slavery Act

 Policies

-We are committed to ensuring all our employees are treated, and treat others, with dignity and respect, encouraging any concerns to be reported through our Whistleblowing, Bullying and Harassment or Grievance policies.
+We are committed to ensuring all our employees are treated, and treat others, with dignity and respect, encouraging any concerns to be reported through our Whistleblowing, Anti-Harassment and Bullying or Grievance policies.
 Our recruitment process includes the checking of documents to ensure legal entitlement to work in the UK.

 Due diligence processes